ccoutant/dwarf-locations/027-preserve_template_parameters.md

 **Proposed Solution**

-To resolve this limitation when there is only one instantiation of the template within the CU, the template instantiation can be expaned inline.
+To resolve this limitation when there is only one instantiation of the template within the CU, the template instantiation can be expanded inline.
 However, when there are many instantiations of the template embedding the template instantiation inside the class where it is used could bloat the DWARF.
 To resolve this problem without bloating the